Materiality

 |

-Occupational Health and Safety | Zero fatality cases by 2030 | 0 fatalities |
+Occupational Health and Safety | Zero accident rate from operations resulting in a fatality or permanent disability | 0 fatalities |

 |